simonberner/githubfollowme/README.md

 - Is [Automatic Reference Counting](https://docs.swift.org/swift-book/LanguageGuide/AutomaticReferenceCounting.html) taken into account for instances of classes?
 (Structs an enums are value types!)
 - Is the project/codebase cleaned-up at the end of the development (before it was turned in)?
+- Are there any 3rd party libraries in use?
+If yes, what is the reason behind that?
 - After you have handed in your project, the interviewer might get back to you for a second part of the interview and ask some specific questions about the work you have done.
 Here some example questions:
     - Why did you implement the App the way you did?